-The accumulator (Fig. 3.11A) stores system pressure until it is required to activate the electric auxiliary.
-The key must be placed in the "ON" position to operate the electric auxiliary (engine not running).
+The accumulator (fig. 3.11A) stores system pressure until it is required to activate the electric auxiliary.
+The key must be placed in the "On" position to operate the electric auxiliary (engine not running).

 The electric auxiliary and stored system pressure can be used to activate the spools.
-This decreases the hydraulic pressure from the male / female couplers located on the lift arms.
-This is accomplished by cycling the momentary switch on the LH control a couple of times (see Fig. 3.11B).
+This decreases the hydraulic pressure from the male/female couplers located on the lift arms.
+This is accomplished by cycling the momentary switch on the L.H. control a couple of times (fig. 3.11B).

-Once this pressure is decreased the operator can remove / replace the quick attach accessories easily.
+Once this pressure is decreased the operator can remove/replace the quick attach accessories easily.